mahfooz-code/hive-tutorial/README.md

 If it is derby then no because debrly allow only one connection at a time else yes.

+**WHAT IS A TABLE GENERATING FUNCTION ON HIVE?**

+These functions transform a single row into multiple rows.

+EXPLODE is the only table generated function.

+This function takes array as an input and outputs the elements of array into separate rows.

 # ****Engine****

+**CAN YOU AVOID MAPREDUCE ON HIVE?**

+You can make Hive avoid MapReduce to return query results by setting the hive.exec.mode.local.auto property to ‘true’.

 # ****HDFS****

 # ****YARN****